pcdummy/pc-dummy.net/content/post/diff-configs-a-nice-tool.md

   - Apt
 ---
-Since some time i use [diff-configs.sh](https://gist.github.com/matthewd/1254787) to show all my manual config changes, its very nice to transfer them.
+Since some time i use [diff-configs.sh](https://gist.github.com/matthewd/1254787) to show all my manual config changes, its very nice to transfer them.<!--more-->

 #### Installation